 Please, don’t forget your most valuable piece of equipment, your approved life vest/jacket for floatation.
 No one wants to see a fun day at the lake turn into tragedy and, most likely, no one in the boat wants to jump into the water to drag your silly butt back into the boat.
 So ride smart, ride safe, ride with your vest.

 Train or Strain?

-You think you’ll take a ride to ease your way back to the water, but you forgot that the guys and girls you see on ESPN looking as limber as Gumby are also just about young enough to carry lunch pails with his face on ’em.
+You think you’ll take a ride to ease your way back to the water, but you forgot that the guys and girls you see on TV looking as limber as Gumby are also just about young enough to carry lunch pails with his face on ’em.
 Fact is, there are as many serious injuries in wakeboarding as there are in slalom and barefooting.

 Some of the world’s top riders are now using pre-season routines more strenuous than pulling on the handle to the refrigerator door.
 They know that 30 to 35 km/h is plenty easy until you start jumping, landing, grabbing, yanking and flopping.
 If you don’t feel it right away, wait until tomorrow morning.

 Knees, shoulders and ankles.
 Most common problems after a long layoff, coming out stiff puts the knees and ankles at risk.
 Easy stretching gets the blood flowing and helps lubricate the joints.
 Cold shoulders get wrenched from the frequent jerk of the rope.
 Loosen them up before you ride.
 Riding a wakeboard is so casual that it’s tempting to try something new right off the bat.
 You’ll wipe out, guaranteed.
 Surfing the wakes is as radical as you need to be for now.